syaisyah/Project-Todo/README.md

 # Note:
 ```
-Running in localhost if you want to see the functionality of application is running perfectly
+Running in localhost if you want to see the functionality of application is running perfectly, but don't forget to change the baseURL in main.js (folder client) to localhost first
 ```